Fate Brewing hosts first 'Sour & Sweet Beer Fest' on Aug. 13 - NewsBreak

 “A crisp lager or sour hits differently on a hot Arizona summer day,” head brewer at Fate Adam Schmeichel stated in the release.
 “So, we thought, ‘Why not bring together the best light and sour beers our brewing community has to offer into one festival?’
 Thus, the Sour & Sweet Beer Fest was born.
 Best of all, we’ll be indoors.”

-Sour & Sweet Beer Fest will be held at The Clayton House, an event space located in the heart of Old Town Scottsdale at 3719 North 75th St.
+Sour & Sweet Beer Fest will be held at The Clayton House, an event space located in the heart of Old Town Scottsdale at 3719 N. 75th St.

 Other participating breweries include: